Ura language (Vanuatu): History

 Ura is a moribund language that is found in the Republic of Vanuatu, an archipelago of about 80 islands off of New Caledonia.
-The first inhabitants settled there around 4,000 years ago, and the population has grown about 2.3% per year according to a 1999-2009 census.
+The first inhabitants settled there around 4,000 years ago, and the population has grown about 2.3% per year according to a 1999–2009 census.
 Specifically, Ura is found on the southern island of Erromango, home to 1950 people (Daniel, 2010).
-The language originated just north of Elisabeth Bay and as far as Potnuma, eventually moving to other inland areas including the large caldera (Crowley, 1999).
-According to Terry Crowley's count in the 1990s it is spoken fluently by 6 people and semi-fluently by a couple dozen others.
+The language originated just north of Elisabeth Bay and as far as Potnuma, eventually moving to other inland areas, including the large caldera (Crowley, 1999).
+According to Terry Crowley's count in the 1990s, it is spoken fluently by six people and semi-fluently by a couple of dozen others.
 All the speakers of the Ura language are multilingual.
-They speak Sye, which is the main language in the island, as well as Bislama, which is their pidgin English.
-Ura itself may have once been referred to as Aryau or Arau, words that are based on the first person singular possessive pronoun of the language.
+They speak Sye, which is the main language on the island, as well as Bislama, which is their pidgin English.
+Ura itself may have once been referred to as Aryau or Arau, words based on the language's first-person singular possessive pronoun.
 This naming system is characteristic of other Erromangan languages (Crowley, 1999).